-Hyperspectral imaging uses cameras with a large number of pixels and obtains an spectral image for each pixel in the image of a scene can also used to detect falsification of fish.
-In one study involving fresh and frozen/thawed halibut, hyperspectral cameras were used in the range 380-1030 nm and after applying the chemometrics method, a classification success rate of nearly 92% was obtained for classification (Reference 10).
+Hyperspectral imaging uses cameras with a large number of pixels and obtains a spectral image for each pixel in the image of a scene that can also used to detect falsification of fish.
+In one study involving fresh and frozen/thawed halibut, hyperspectral cameras were used in the range 380-1030 nm and after applying a chemometrics method, a classification success rate of nearly 92% was obtained (Reference 10).

 Allied Scientific Pro’s NIR Spectrometer

 Allied Scientific Pro offers the Nirvascan spectrometer which uses Texas Instruments Digital Light Processing (DLP) technology.
 There are two ranges that are available whicih are 900-1700 nm and 1350-2150 nm.
-The spectrometer suitable for fish impurity detection is the reflective model which is portable and the NIR spectrum can be recorded in a few seconds by the press of a button.
+The spectrometer suitable for fish impurity detection is the reflective model which is a portable Spectrometer.
+The NIR spectrum can be recorded in a few seconds by the press of a button.
 The following link has more information about this spectrometer.

 1-Approaching authenticity issues in fish and seafood products by qualitative spectroscopy and chemometrics, S. Ghidini et.al, Molecules, 2019, 24, 1812

 2-Quality evaluation of fish by hyperspectral imaging, chapter 8 of Hyperspectral imaging for food quality analysis and control, edited by Da-Wen Sun, Decmeber 2010.

 3-Near Infrared spectroscopic authentication of seafood, N.O’Brien et.al, Journal of near infrared spectroscopy, 2013, 21.